-- > Spill from platforms and drilling rigs (including equipment and pipelines) due to vessel impact.
-Both dedicated and passing vessels are considered. - > Spill from platforms and drilling rigs (including equipment and pipelines) independent of any vessel activities (e.g. due to blow-outs). - > Spill from ships after collision with a platform or a drilling rig.
-Both dedicated and passing vessels are considered. - > General spills from ships calling at platforms and drilling rigs.
+- Spills of 1 tonne and above from platforms and drilling rigs (including equipment) due to vessel impact.
+Both dedicated and passing vessels are considered. - Spills of 1 tonne and above from platforms and drilling rigs (including equipment) independent of any vessel activities (e.g. due to blow-outs). - Spills from ships after collision with a platform or a drilling rig.
+Both dedicated and passing vessels are considered. - General spills from ships calling at platforms and drilling rigs.
 The risk of spill from this type of traffic is modelled as part of the general risk of spill from all navigating ships, Section 2.3.2 and 2.3.3.

-The risk of releases from closed wells and closed test drills was also investigated in /Oil spill DK, 2007/, where it was found that modelling of this risk is not required.
+The risk of releases from closed wells and closed test drills was also investigated in (COWI, 2007), where it was found that modelling of this risk is not required.
 This is assumed to apply equally to the Bonn Agreement area as a whole.